Temps and termites are on the rise. Schedule your free inspection today.

 Chikungunya, West Nile virus, and other public health threats have become an issue across the United States in recent years.
 Citizens are asking what they can do to protect themselves, even in their own backyards.

-• Eliminate or reduce mosquito-breeding areas by replacing all standing water at least once per week.
-This includes birdbaths, ponds and unfiltered pools.
+• Eliminate or reduce mosquito breeding areas by removing all standing water at least once per week.
+This includes birdbaths, ponds, and unfiltered pools.

 • Seal and screen all windows, doors, and other openings.